jspear16/APSU-Coursework/CSCI 4805/README.md

-# Information regarding the Capstone for Computer Science
+# Information regarding the CSCI - 4805 Capstone for Computer Science

 This project is unfinished as it is a current project.
 The link to this projects repository is here: